 From directing MGM’s cult favorite feature film "Dirty Work," to directing and producing the highly acclaimed ABC television movie, "For Hope," to starring in the critically acclaimed, Paul Weitz off-Broadway play, "Privilege, to starring on Broadway in the Tony Award winning "The Drowsy Chaperone," Bob Saget shows no signs of stopping.
 Ever.

 For many years now, Bob has been a proud board member of the Scleroderma Research Foundation.
-He co-produces and hosts "Cool Comedy Hot Cuisine" fundraising events in Los Angeles, New York, and San Francisco.
-To date, they have raised over 30 million dollars for the SRF.
+A couple times every year he co-produces and hosts "Cool Comedy Hot Cuisine" fundraising events in Los Angeles, New York, Las Vegas, and San Francisco.
+To date, they have raised over 35 million dollars for the SRF.

-Bob was seen reprising the role of "Himself" on HBO’s hit series “Entourage" and he starred in his own documentary comedy series for A&E entitled, "Strange Days with Bob Saget,” an exploration of unusual subcultures in America.
+Bob was seen several times reprising the role of 'Himself' on HBO’s hit series “Entourage” as well as a cameo in the film.
+He also starred in his own documentary comedy series for A&E titled, “Strange Days with Bob Saget,” an exploration of unusual subcultures in America.

-Bob just completed his first successful theatre tour in Australia, visiting Brisbane, Sydney, Melbourne and Perth.
-Last year Bob continued touring, playing to sold our audiences in theaters and universities across North America.
-Two years back, he hosted the Montreal Comedy Festival’s first live 90 minute JFL XXX TV show which continues to air across Canada on The Movie Network.
+Three years ago Bob completed his first Australian theater tour visiting Brisbane, Sydney, Melbourne and Perth.
+Bob continues touring, playing to sold out audiences in theaters and universities across North America and in 2012 he hosted the Montreal Comedy Festival’s first live 90 minute JFL XXX TV show which continues to air across Canada on The Movie Network.